panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ## 1. Why typing React components?

-TypeScript is useful if you're coding middle size and bigger web applications, because annotating variables, objects and functions with creates contracts between different parts of your  application.
+TypeScript is useful if you're coding middle and bigger size web applications.
+Annotating variables, objects and functions with creates contracts between different parts of your  application.

 Typing constrains how a certain variable, object or function must be used.
 Constraining guides how to use a function the way its author has designed it.